shivashant25/Nerdio-Lab/Hands-on lab/04-create-custom-domain.md

    ![](media/s10.png)

-1. Select **NMM-RESOURCES-RG** from the list of reosurce groups which is a dynamic RG created during creation NMM.
+1. Select **NMM-RESOURCES-RG** from the list of resource groups which is a dynamic RG created during the creation of NMM.
    ![](media/ss1.png)

 1. Select the App service from the name, **web-admin-portal-[unique ID]** from the list of resources.